fregante/daily-version-action/README.md

 ## Usage

-It expects `git` to be configured to push to the same repo, perhaps via [fregante/setup-git-token](https://github.com/fregante/setup-git-token).
+It expects `git` to be configured to push to the same repo.
+The `v2` of `actions/checkout` automatically sets required token and, if not set, this action will use the git user `daily-version-action <actions@users.noreply.github.com>` to create the tag.
+This can be customized with something like [setup-git-token](https://github.com/fregante/setup-git-token).

 See [action.yml](action.yml)